-These are some of the short-term risks and complications that might occur in a micro-preemie.
-The doctors would carefully monitor the baby and treat these conditions before discharging them.
-On average, a micro-preemie may have to stay for two to three weeks in the hospital.
+These are some short-term risks and complications that might occur in a micro-preemie.
+The doctors carefully monitor the baby and treat these conditions in the NICU.
+A micro-preemie may have to stay for months in the hospital.
 However, this period might extend or reduce based on the progress made by the baby.

 A micro-preemie may also have some long-term health issues that might show up once they are sent home.
 So, it is important to monitor your baby carefully and take them for regular consultations.
 However, these complications may not occur in all micro-preemies.
 Read the next section to understand some long-term complications and risks of micro-preemie.